serqco/qabstracts/codebook.md

    backward and forward context, not in isolation.
    In particular, when a sentence can be an A or a B, but only a B is expected in this position, it is interpreted as a B.
-6. If a classification requires a guess about what is (or is not) in the article and that guess is estimated to be less than 75% reliable, append a `?` to the respective code.
-   Use this sparingly.

 ## 2. Codebook: Codes for sentences